 If Your Child Has a Problem

-If you are prone to tooth decay or gum disease, your kids may be at higher risk as well.
-Therefore, sometimes even the most diligent brushing and flossing will not prevent a cavity.
+If you are prone to tooth decay or gum disease, your kids might be at higher risk as well.
+So sometimes even the most best brushing and flossing habits can't prevent a cavity.
 Be sure to call your dentist if your child complains of tooth pain, which could be a sign of a cavity that needs treatment.

-As kids grow older, their bite and the straightness of their teeth can become an issue.
-Orthodontic treatment begins earlier now than it once did, but what once was a symbol of preteen embarrassment — a mouth filled with metal wires and braces — is a relic of the past.
-Kids as young as age 7 now sport corrective appliances, and efficient, plastic-based materials have replaced old-fashioned metal. contraptions.
+As kids get older, their bite and the straightness of their teeth can become an issue.
+Orthodontic treatment begins earlier now than it used to, but what once was a symbol of preteen embarrassment — a mouth filled with metal wires and braces — is a relic of the past.
+Kids as young as age 7 now sport corrective appliances, and efficient, plastic-based (sometimes clear) materials have replaced old-fashioned metal.

 Dentists know that manipulation of teeth at a younger age can be easier and more effective in the long run.
-Younger children's teeth can be positioned with relatively minor orthodontia, thus preventing major orthodontia later on.
+Younger children's teeth can be positioned with relatively minor orthodontic devices, preventing major treatment later on.

-Date reviewed: October 2010
+Date reviewed: May 2015